Return to Crete, Road Trip to Elounda

 So, with thinking better strike now or get sidetracked and having to sleep in the car.

-Having been warned before leaving, everyone had said how well booked the hotels are right up to September.
+Having been warned before leaving, everyone had said how well booked the hotels are.
+Even right up to September.

 I went ahead and confirmed my interest in Belle Elen.